-- 5.14.2 There must be no provision for forfeiture on the insolvency of the tenant or any superior tenant. - 5.14.3 The only situations where we will accept a restriction on the mortgage or assignment (whether by a tenant or a mortgagee) of the lease is where the person whose consent needs to be obtained cannot unreasonably withhold giving

-- 5.14.4 You must take reasonable steps to check that: - there are satisfactory legal rights, particularly for access, services, support, shelter and protection; and - there are also adequate covenants and arrangements in respect of the following matters, buildings insurance, maintenance and repair of the structure, foundations, main walls, roof, common parts, common services and grounds (the "common services"). - 5.14.5 You should ensure that responsibility for the insurance, maintenance and repair of the common services is that of: - the landlord: or - one or more of the tenants in the building of which the property forms part; or - the management company see sub-section 5.15. - 5.14.6 Where the responsibility for the insurance, maintenance and repair of the common services is that of one or more of the tenants the lease must contain adequate provisions for the enforcement of these obligations by the landlord or management company at the request of the tenant. - 5.14.7 In the absence of a provision in the lease that all leases of other flats in the block are in, or will be granted in, substantially similar form, you should take reasonable steps to check that the leases of the other flats are in similar form.
+- 5.14.2 There must be no provision for forfeiture on the insolvency of the tenant or any superior tenant. - 5.14.3 The only situations where we will accept a restriction on the mortgage or assignment (whether by a tenant or a mortgagee) of the lease is where the person whose consent needs to be obtained cannot unreasonably withhold giving consent.
+The necessary consent for the particular transaction must be obtained before completion.
+If the lease requires consent to an assignment or mortgage to be obtained, you must obtain these on or before completion (this is particularly important if the lease is a shared ownership lease).
+You must not complete without them. - 5.14.4 You must take reasonable steps to check that: - there are satisfactory legal rights, particularly for access, services, support, shelter and protection; and - there are also adequate covenants and arrangements in respect of the following matters, buildings insurance, maintenance and repair of the structure, foundations, main walls, roof, common parts, common services and grounds (the "common services"). - 5.14.5 You should ensure that responsibility for the insurance, maintenance and repair of the common services is that of: - the landlord; or - one or more of the tenants in the building of which the property forms part; or - the management company see sub-section 5.15. - 5.14.6 Where the responsibility for the insurance, maintenance and repair of the common services is that of one or more of the tenants the lease must contain adequate provisions for the enforcement of these obligations by the landlord or management company at the request of the tenant. - 5.14.7 In the absence of a provision in the lease that all leases of other flats in the block are in, or will be granted in, substantially similar form, you should take reasonable steps to check that the leases of the other flats are in similar form.
 If you are unable to do so, you should effect indemnity insurance (see section 9).
 This is not essential if the landlord is responsible for the maintenance and repair of the main structure. - 5.14.8 We do not require enforceability covenants mutual or otherwise for other tenant covenants. - 5.14.9 We have no objection to a lease which contains provision for a periodic increase of the ground rent provided that the amount of the increased ground rent is fixed or can be readily established and is reasonable.
 If you consider any increase in the ground rent may materially affect the value of the property, you must report this to us (see part 2). - 5.14.9 If different from 1.11, contact point for matters connected with the lease: